writethedocs/www/docs/organizer-guide/meetups/livestreaming-meetups.rst

 Whether due to health or environmental reasons or because you live somewhere where people are spread out over a large area, maybe you want to try live streaming a meetup.

-We welcome streams or uploads to the Podcast YouTube channel, but first, we have to add you to the channel.
+We welcome audio and video streams or uploads to the Write The Docs Podcast & Meetups YouTube channel, but first, we have to add you to the channel.
 A few days ahead of time, message @chrisward @tomjohnson or @jaredmorgs or the #podcast Slack channel with your email address and we will add you to the channel.

 With that access, you can upload a recorded meetup or live stream to the channel.